grindlemire/go-lucene/README.md

 # go-lucene

-A search string parser for Go programs that will generate SQL for you and has no external dependencies.

-Out of the box it supports [Apache Lucene](https://lucene.apache.org/core/9_4_2/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package.description) but it can be extended to other syntaxes as well.
-It uses a bottom up grammar parser using the [shift reduce](https://en.wikipedia.org/wiki/Shift-reduce_parser) method.
+A depedency free pure go implementation of a lucene syntax parser that can be used to generate sql filters.

 # Usage